 In December of 2014 Congress approved a 1.1 trillion dollar spending bill which President Obama signed into law.
 This bill states that federal funds may not be used by the U.S Department of Justice to prevent certain states from implementing medical marijuana laws.

-It would also allow doctors at veteran’s hospitals in states where medical marijuana is legal to prescribe it for serious injuries and chronic conditions.
+It would also allow doctors at veteran’s hospitals in states where you can buy cbd oil and medical marijuana is legal to prescribe it for serious injuries and chronic conditions.
 Interstate commerce in cannabis oils used to treat seizure disorders like epilepsy would be legal.

 “Our federal government has long overstepped the boundaries of common sense, fiscal prudence, and compassion with its marijuana laws,” Booker stated.
 “These laws must change.”